 Formerly Known As – The former name of a secured party or debtor.

 Forms – Upon adoption of Revised Article Nine, the Kansas Secretary of State adopted the use of the national financing statement and amendment forms, which are contained in statutory law.
-These can be found under UCC Forms.
+These can be found on the UCC Filing Information page.

 Information Request – A search report that lists the file date, file number, debtor, and secured party.